Getting Started

 Check these surfaces before you move on:

-result.content: the final assistant answer.result.state.plan: the durable plan, if planning was used.result.state.summaryRecords: evidence that the runtime compacted prior context.result.state.memoryFacts: facts reloaded from memory policy.result.state.watchdog: runtime telemetry such as token drift or over-tooling rate.
+result.content: the final assistant answer.result.state.plan: the durable plan, if planning was used.result.state.summaryRecords: evidence that the runtime compacted prior context.result.state.reflections: post-tool notes, if reflection was enabled.result.state.memoryFacts: facts reloaded from memory policy.

 This is the minimum sanity check that tells you whether the runtime is behaving as an operational system instead of just returning text.